johnnywey/flipside/README.md

 ```

 # Matcher
 The Matcher is my attempt to replicate some of the Scala matching functionality using a Groovy DSL.
-While in many cases the Matcher works similary to a Groovy `switch` statement, it becomes a lot more useful when combined with the existing Option classes.
+While in many cases the Matcher works similarly to a Groovy `switch` statement, it becomes a lot more useful when combined with the existing Option classes.

 It supports a bunch of different types including literal values, data types and Options.
-When used with Options, the values are automatically unwrapped and injected into the respective hanlder Closures.
+When used with Options, the values are automatically unwrapped and injected into the respective handler functions.

 A simple type example: